Stopping Criteria for the Conjugate Gradient Algorithm in High-Order Finite Element Methods

 The efficiency of this approach is robust with respect to the polynomial degree; however, solving this requires a significant amount of computation and memory for high-order finite element approximation.

-Our goal is to design a reliable and efficient stopping criterion that is also robust with respect to the mesh size, the polynomial degree, the shape regularity of the mesh, and the diffusion coefficient.
-To design such a stopping criterion, we propose three main innovations.
-Firstly, as for stopping criteria based on a comparison of the algebraic error estimator and the a posteriori error estimator \cite{arioli2004stopping, picasso2009stopping, ern2013adaptive, arioli2013stopping}, we propose an alternative error indicator that serves as a lower bound for the recovery-based error estimator, using the singular value decomposition of elliptic lifting matrices arising from local problems in flux recovery.
-The indicator is computationally less expensive to evaluate while iterating and more reliable than the recovery-based error estimator for high-order elements.
+All previously mentioned estimators require the exact solution to the linear system, which is unavailable.
+In \cite{becker2009convergence, arioli2013stopping}, authors estimate the discretization error using estimators based on the approximate solution.
+This error estimate is not equivalent to the exact discretization error due to the absence of the Galerkin orthogonality assumption.
+A discussion on removing this assumption is provided in \cite{papevz2018residual}.